-I draw my inspiration from the countryside, towns and villages of the North West of England and the sea close to my home, as well as the wooded valleys and the moorlands of the region.
+I draw my inspiration from the countryside, towns, villages and the sea close to my home, as well as the wooded valleys and the moorlands of the region.
 I try to capture the spirit of these places I know so well and visit so often

 When I am not busy sketching or making art in my studio I love to grow organic vegetables and fruit.
 It is fun to come up with tasty recipes using a tempting variety of home grown goodies.
 Recently I installed raised vegetable beds to make gardening easier and I’ve decided I’m a supporter of the ‘no dig’ vegetable growing methods too.

 At the end of a busy day I enjoy reading crime novels (I do love a good murder).
 I’m a wholehearted animal lover and often have to fight the desire to bring strays home when I’m out sketching.